 - 1 cup panko breadcrumbs

-- 1 pound jumbo shrimp about 20 shrimp
+- 1 pound shrimp (I use large shrimp)

-- In a shallow bowl, combine flour and salt.
-In another shallow bowl, whisk eggs with milk.
-In a third shallow bowl, combine panko crumbs and coconut.
+- In a shallow bowl, combine 1/2 cup all-purpose flour and 1 teaspoon salt.
+In another shallow bowl, whisk 1 large egg with 2 tablespoons milk.
+In a third shallow bowl, combine 1 cup panko breadcrumbs and 1 cup shredded coconut.

-- Coat shrimp in the first bowl, with the flour mixture, then dip the shrimp into the second bowl, with the egg mixture, until it is well coated.
+- Coat the 1 pound shrimp in the first bowl, with the flour mixture, then dip the shrimp into the second bowl, with the egg mixture, until it is well coated.

 - Finally, in the third bowl, cover the shrimp with the panko and coconut mixture, spooning over the shrimp and pressing it to coat.